dagullett/SOC-Automation/README.md

 ![Screenshot 2024-01-31 173356](https://github.com/dagullett/SOC-Automation/assets/75142644/1531bd69-61e9-4694-a9bf-c8bfc3234f99)

-I created a firewall that only allowed access from my home computer.
+I created a firewall that only allowed access from my home computer IP address.
 This allowed me to access both virtual machines through the terminal with ssh.
 This is also how I installed the necessary software on each of my cloud virtual machines.
 After all the virtual machines were created and protected, I had to download and configure the software on each machine.
 The windows machine would have Sysmon and the Wazuh agent installed onto it.
 One uBuntu machine would have Wazuh dashboard installed while the other uBuntu machine would have theHive installed.
 I used this repository to configure Sysmon.

 https://github.com/olafhartong/sysmon-modular/blob/master/sysmonconfig.xml